douglasfxavier/StudentAccom/README.md

 ## Guidelines
 ### How to generate the two context databases with enabled migrations

-*1. In the Visual Studio go to the menu Tools > NuGet Package Manager > Package Manager Console* *2.
-Run each one of the following statements:*
+*1. In the Visual Studio go to the menu Tools > NuGet Package Manager > Package Manager Console.
+Note that you will probably need to install the required packages for the project from that point.*

+*2. Run each one of the following statements:*
 ```
 update-database -configuration studentaccomconfiguration